-To address this problem, in this paper we introduce the $I\lambda C$ (incrementalizing $\lambda$ -calculi) framework.
+To support automatic incrementalization, in this paper we introduce the ILC (incrementalizing $\lambda$ -calculi) framework.
 We define an automatic program transformation Derive that differentiates programs, that is, computes their derivatives; Derive guarantees that where $\cong$ is denotational equality, da is a change on a and $a \oplus da$ denotes a updated with change da, that is, the updated input of f.
 Hence, we can optimize programs by replacing the left-hand side, which recomputes the output from scratch, with the right-hand side, which computes the output incrementally using derivatives.